-Section 9 of the Wills Act 1997 allows the Court and the Registrar to admit to probate a defective document, which fails to comply with the usual formalities for the signing of a will.
+Section 9 of the Wills Act 1997 allows the Court and the Registrar of Probates to admit to probate a document which fails to comply with the usual formalities for the signing of a will.
 It also allows a duly executed will, which contains informal alterations, to be admitted to probate, including the alterations.
-The Court and/or Registrar must be satisfied that the deceased intended the document or alteration to be or form part of the will.
+The Court or Registrar of Probates must be satisfied that the deceased intended the document or alteration to be or form part of the will.

 Alterations to existing wills

 Where any obliteration, interlineation or other alteration to a will is not authenticated in a manner prescribed by the Wills Act 1997, the Registrar will require evidence to show that the alteration was made before execution, and will give directions as to the form in which the will is to be proved.

 Wills executed in a foreign jurisdiction